khonsulabs/bonsaidb/book/src/integration/overview.md

 ## When to use the [Local Integration](./local.md)

 * You're going to databases from one process at a time.
 BonsaiDb is designed for concurrency and can scale with the capabilities of the hardware.
-However, the underlying storage layer that BonsaiDb is built upon, [sled](http://sled.rs), does not support multiple processes writing its data simultaneously.
+However, the underlying storage layer that BonsaiDb is built upon, [Nebari][nebari], does not support multiple processes writing its data simultaneously.
 If you need to access the database from multiple processes, the [server integration](./server.md) is what you should use.
 While it doesn't offer IPC communication today, a pull-request would be accepted to that added that functionality (along with the corresponding unit tests).
 * You have no public API/PubSub/access needs or have implemented those with another stack.

 ## When to use the [Server Integration](./server.md)